Riddarvid/BoFunComplexitySubclasses/Notes/Results/Data/Benchmarking - old.md

 Note: The first results using criterion seem unreliable.
+We probably can't use these results.

 ## Using non-normalized BDDs: